 department chair before assuming it will be OK.

-- You must send an official copy of your final engineering transcript to
+- After you have officially graduated from the engineering school, you must send an official copy of your final engineering transcript to

 Geneseo.
 It must clearly indicate that your engineering degree was awarded